ryanorsinger/learn-to-code-python-workshop/handout_for_participants.md

 6. Time to practice with the material including guidance and support on exercises

 ### What we will *not* cover today
-- Excel, R, SAS, SPSS, or any other statistical analysis tools
+- Excel, R, SAS, SPSS, or other statistical analysis tools
 - Everything you need to know about Python or statistics
 - 5 months worth of practice, exercises, training, and mentoring
 - Perceptrons, neural networks, and deep learning (too much for a 4 hour intro)